Why the Conservative, Rich Gentry Rebelled Against the "System" in the American Revolution

 Source: National Archives, Lee Resolution (1776)

-In 1775, a successful war for independence and creation of a lasting government was not preordained.
-Some Virginians even joined with Lord Dunmore and remained loyal to their country, which was England rather than Virginia - and certainly not "America."
+A successful war for independence and creation of a lasting government was not preordained in 1774.
+The Virginians who joined with Lord Dunmore and remained loyal to their country, which was England rather than Virginia, were opposed to an independent "America."
+Had the British suppressed the rebellion, leaders such as George Washington could have been hung as traitors and an occupying army with black soldiers could have taken control of Tidewater plantations owned by defeated revolutionaries.

 Had the royal governor Lord Dunmore managed to stay in his colony longer, or if British forces had raised the standard of the king in western Virginia and invited the frontiersmen to rally to the loyalist cause, there is a chance that the July 4 parades would have to acknowledge that only one-third or so of the colonial Virginians strongly supported the Revolution.